The world is changing, and anonymous data is not anonymous anymore

 Once the AI model was trained, new statistically representative synthetic data can be generated at any time, but without the individual synthetic data records resembling any individual records of the original dataset too closely.
 Therefore, the size of the synthetic population is independent of the size of the source dataset.
 In other words, the flexibility of generating different dataset sizes implies that such a 1:1 link cannot be found.

-MOSTLY GENERATE makes this process easily accessible for anyone.
+MOSTLY AI’s synthetic data platform makes this process easily accessible for anyone.
 The algorithm automatically builds a mathematical model based on state-of-the-art generative deep neural networks with built-in privacy mechanisms.
-MOSTLY GENERATE fits the statistical distributions of the real data and generates synthetic data by drawing randomly from the fitted model.
+Our synthetic data platform fits the statistical distributions of the real data and generates synthetic data by drawing randomly from the fitted model.
 No matter if you generate 1,000, 10,000, or 1 million records, the synthetic population will always preserve all the patterns of the real data.

 An example of AI-generated synthetic data